Hexa-Studios/hexa-studios.github.io/_posts/2022-11-02-guru-remote-mentoring.md

 # Thank Yous

-Thanks to [Grow Remote](https://growremote.ie/) for all their help and support in developing this project.
+Thanks to [Grow Remote](https://growremote.ie/) for all their help and support in developing this project, in particular the [Donegal chapter](https://growremote.ie/chapter/grow-remote-donegal/)

 gúrú is an initiative of Arranmore Island Community Council and the Arranmore Island community.